wrf/lavaLampPlot/README.md

 Due to the connection between kmer length and coverage, there is necessarily a balance between longer kmers, which will resolve the y-axis better, and higher coverage, which will resolve the x-axis better.
 Kmers between 31 and 41 tend to perform fairly well.

 #### Sequencing depth
 Sequencing coverage is also important.
 Environmental metagenomes (not amplicon sequencing) of fairly low coverage (5 gigbases) did not display any useful complexity.
-For metazoan genomes of 100-200Mb, around 20-30Gb of sequence data usually produced high quality plots displaying blobs for both animal and potential bacterial symbionts (see the example plot of Hydra, using one SRA of 25Gb of raw sequence).
+For metazoan genomes of 100-200Mb, around 20-30Gb of sequence data usually produced high quality plots displaying blobs for both animal and potential bacterial symbionts (see the example plot of *Hydra*, using one SRA of 25Gb of raw sequence).

 #### Memory usage
 Jellyfish can easily max out the memory on a system.
 The hash buffer (`-s`) will expand if jellyfish counts more kmers than the number initially provided.
 Some systems have safeguards to kill any process demanding 99% of the memory, but otherwise this may crash a computer.
 In those cases, it is advisable to split the dataset or just run `jellyfish count` on a faction of the reads, such as the left or right reads alone.
 In both cases, the counts are then combined using the `jellyfish merge` command: